top of page

 19th or 20th dynasty

-shown beneath the bird.
-In the upper left corner are two very faint drawings of goslings in red.
-Possibly painted black over a red draft.
+The drawing depicts a goose on its nest, with four eggs shown below the bird.
+There are two very faint drawings of goslings in red in the upper left corner.
+Possibly painted in black over a red design.

 Width: 8.2 cm